roybaer/sduino_uno/README.md

 Fortunately, there is the C-based [sduino library](https://github.com/tenbaht/sduino) that in fact inspired the creation of the sduino UNO and that this board borrows its name from.
 By using the sduino library, the changes required to run many exsting Arduino sketches on an STM8 platform can be kept within manageable bounds.

-Possibilities to bring C++ support to the STM8 platform are being evaluated.
+Possibilities to bring C++ support to the STM8 platform with a free compiler are being evaluated.

 ## Copying